mdn/serviceworker-cookbook/live-flowchart/README.md

 ## What's next / contributions

+- responsive to work on mobile
+- have the flowchart build in SVG and visualize the service worker states
 - add specs / automatic tests for existing features
 - add specs / automatic tests for new features in a BDD/TDD fashion
 - do something oninstall